isabella232/journeys.en/help/using/functionlastindexof.md

 Returns 3.

-Explanation: In "Hello", the first occurrence of “l” is at position 3.
+Explanation: In "Hello", the last occurrence of “l” is at position 3.